-7 The present scoping review highlights that there are gaps within the literature that should be 8 addressed, especially with the increasing participation numbers and future inclusion in multi-9 national events.
-Across included articles the competitive levels and variations of lacrosse 10 observed is varied for match demands, physical performance, and injury incidence.
-It could be 11 argued with future inclusion of international SL in Olympic events that this should be a focus 12 of future research, attempting to identify match and training demands, physical performance 13 characteristics and injury incidence.
-This will enable appropriate prescription of training (both 14 sports based training and physical preparation), to optimise athletic performance and mitigate 15 injury risk.
-Moreover, as SL could be a future Olympic event, this could encourage FL and BL 16 players will take up this variation as well.
-If this is in addition to FL and BL, it could rapidly 17 increase the demands placed upon players, both physically and psychologically.
-Therefore, a 18 greater insight should be sought on these demands that are being placed upon players including 19 match and training demands and injury incidence, this information could be used by coaches 20 and national governing bodies to provide appropriate education to players to enable playing 21 decisions to optimise player wellbeing.
-Following the example set by Vescovi (2022), the 22 supplementary table is a call for preliminary research followed by more advanced topics for 23 future investigations to focus upon (Supplementary table 1).
+The present scoping review highlights that there are gaps within the literature that should be addressed, especially with the increasing participation numbers and future inclusion in multinational events.
+Across included articles the competitive levels and variations of lacrosse observed is varied for match demands, physical performance and injury incidence.
+It could be argued with future inclusion of international SL in Olympic events that this should be a focus of future research, attempting to identify match and training demands, physical performance characteristics and injury incidence.
+This will enable appropriate prescription of training (both sports-based training and physical preparation) to optimise athletic performance and mitigate injury risk.
+Moreover, as SL could be a future Olympic event, this could encourage FL and BL players to take up this variation as well.
+If this is in addition to FL and BL, it could rapidly increase the demands placed upon players, both physically and psychologically.
+Therefore, greater insight should be sought on these demands that are being placed upon players including match and training demands and injury incidence; this information could be used by coaches and national governing bodies to provide appropriate education to players to enable playing decisions to optimise player wellbeing.
+Following the example set by Vescovi (2022), Table 4 is a call for preliminary research followed by more advanced topics for future investigations to focus upon (Table 4).